ADS-ENTC/simd-processor/README.md

-# System-On-Chip with an Array Processor
+# SIMD Processor integrated with a System-on-Chip
 ## Overview

 <p align="center">